 Key effectiveness performance

 Our effectiveness indicator shows the extent to which we have informed Parliament about public sector accountability and performance, against 4 specified categories.
-Full details of the categories and our performance are available on page 101.
+Full details of the categories and our performance are available in our Certification of KPIs.

 Key efficiency performance

 Our efficiency indicators measure the cost of our audits relative to government expenditure.
-Full details of our key efficiency indicators including 5-year trend data are available on page 102.
+Full details of our key efficiency indicators including 5-year trend data are available here.

-The performance audit cost per million dollars of gross government expenditure is significantly lower than the target.
-The target was based on a strategy of directing 30% of overall audit effort towards performance audits.
-The actual result was 27% due to fewer resources being available for performance audits.
+The performance audit cost per million dollars of gross government expenditure was 11.4% below the target.
+Our desired strategy was not achieved largely because funding for performance audits has not matched our target to direct 30% of overall audit effort towards performance audits.
+The actual result was 26%.

 The favourable variance between actual and target for the average number of days to issue financial opinions is due to agencies preparing financial statements and key performance indicators in a timelier manner and efficiency improvements in the audit process.